Together-Java/ModernJava/src/packages/package_private_methods.md

 public class Villager {
     void isNotVisible() {
         System.out.println("""
-            This method can be called from code in the "village" package, but not from other packages.
+            This method can be called from code in the 'village' package, but not from other packages.
             """);
     }